aerabi/chat/README.md

 ![Node.js CI](https://github.com/aerabi/chat/actions/workflows/ci.yaml/badge.svg)

-A chat application using NestJS.
+A general-purpose chat application written in Node.js using NestJS.
+This backend can be used with a special-purpose frontend like creating a customer support chat, an AI chatbot, or a chat application for a social network.

 The backend application has the following modules:

 - Users: to create and list users
 - Messages: containing the type definition for messages